ndjndj/meilisearch-on-aws-lambda/README.md

 It may be possible if the site is individuals operated and accessed at a consistent time, or if the index size is not so large anymore.

-[^2]: It's probably a lock system file, but I haven't been able to catch up on the timing of the update.
-It is based on the date the file was updated.
-[^3]: This is AWS Lambda's specification, directories other than /tmp are not authorized to write.
-[^4]: Occured Index not found error.
-There may be some room for verification.
-Is the data still in the image in the first place?
-[^5]: It does not seem to be non-functional, but it is quite unstable, and the reflection is slow, or it is not reflected in the first place, or the API response is quite slow.
-As mentioned above, a mechanism that stacks write tasks in a queue and processes them in order may not be compatible with a server-less environment that terminates in a certain amount of time.

 ## Acknowledgment

 Thanks to all the contributors to Meilisearch,